PianCat/GallerySorter/README.md

 **[中文文档](README_zh.md)** | English

-A professional command-line tool for organizing photos and videos by their creation time.
+A command-line tool for organizing photos and videos by their creation time.
 Built with Rust for high performance and reliability.

 ## Features